ShyamSrivastav/ShyamSrivastav/README.md

  - **Operating Systems:** Windows 10/11, Kali/Parrot Linux, TrueNAS Core
  - **Scripting:** Python (PCEP), Basic SQL
  - **Soft Skills:** Analytical thinking, troubleshooting, adaptability, communication

 ---

-## 🎯 Career Objective

-To join a cybersecurity team where I can apply my technical skills, grow through mentorship and collaboration, and contribute to protecting systems and data.
-I’m particularly interested in remote or hybrid roles that enable me to support my family while continuing to learn and grow.

----